The Green Team

 The Eden Project

-The Green Team is working on a project to plant at least 30 raised bed gardens across DuPage County, primarily on the property of FCCGE church members.
+The Green Team supports a project to plant at least 30 raised bed gardens across DuPage County in the Spring, primarily on the property of FCCGE church members.
 The produce will be directed to local food pantries and individuals in need.
 We believe this will accomplish several important sustainability goals:

 1. Provide nutritious sustenance for the hungry in our community